sreen020/progressive-web-apps-2021/README.md

 **Notifications**
 - Right now, there is not a good reason to use notifications.
 Maybe in the future there is… I would like to work with things like web sockets.

+**Using image resizing tools (Sharp)**
+The sharp package is a good choice for automating image resizing (for example, generating multiple sizes of thumbnails for all the videos on your website).
+It is fast and easily integrated with build scripts and tools.
+On the other hand, ImageMagick is convenient for one-off image resizing because it is used entirely from the command line.